Southern Pacific Speed Lettering

 It took almost four years, from late 1988 until mid 1992, for SP to begin repainting former D&RGW units to its familiar gray and red paint scheme.
 On July 18, 1992, D&RGW GP40 3086 was completed as the first D&RGW unit to receive SP paint, with new large SP speed lettering.
 This new speed version of Southern Pacific lettering was inspired by D&RGW's own flying Rio Grande, first adopted by the road in June 1939.

 The first D&RGW unit to be repainted into SP colors was completed in July 1992.
-It was the first of a total of 22 D&RGW units to receive SP paint.
 It wasn't until May 1994, two years later, that the second D&RGW unit, SD40T-2 5380, was completed with SP paint and lettering.

-Over the period of the next two years, from May 1994 until the UP merger in September 1996, an additional 20 D&RGW units were repainted to SP. (click here for more information about D&RGW paint schemes)
+Over the period of the next two years (ending with the UP merger in September 1996), a total of 25 D&RGW units were repainted to SP.
+(Read more about D&RGW paint schemes)